nhanb/mcross/README.md

 ## Lightweight

 In terms of both disk space & memory/cpu usage.
-It's completely unoptimized at the moment but tkinter and zero-dependency python gives us a fairly good starting point imo.
+It's completely unoptimized at the moment.
+Actually the way I'm hooking up tkinter and curio is... not ideal.
+See comments in controller.py for more info.
+TL;DR I'm prioritizing gui responsiveness and code simplicity, sacrificing a non-negligible amount of CPU cycles even at idle.

 # Server bugs/surprises